emranffl/estately/README.md

 - SQL Formatter

 ## Setting Up the Workspace:

 - clone the repo to `C://xampp/htdocs` folder
+- place the `.env` file provided by the developer in the root directory
 - head on to your local server (phpmyadmin)
 - create a DB namely '**project_estately**'
 - select newly created DB